US Fed says will focus on low inflation, global economy

 The decision, though widely expected, is unlikely to please President Donald Trump who has repeatedly berated the Fed and called on its Chairman Jerome Powell to slash rates to zero to supercharge the US economy, which Trump says is at a disadvantage against foreign economies with lower rates.

-Powell will hold a press conference starting at 2:30 pm (1930 GMT) to explain the rationale behind the decision.

-Prior to the meeting, Powell and other Fed officials clearly signaled they were likely to stand fast as they wait to see the effects of the stimulus provided this year.
+"Our economic outlook remains favorable despite global developments and ongoing risks," Powell told reporters.

+"We believe that monetary policy is well-positioned to serve the American people."

-But in a key change to the policy statement, the FOMC said officials "will continue to monitor the implications of incoming information for the economic outlook, including global developments and muted inflation pressures."
+In a key change to the policy statement, the FOMC highlighted "global developments and muted inflation pressures" as factors it will be closely monitoring.

 The statement notes that despite robust household spending, business investment and exports remain weak.

+The impact of a deal to end the trade dispute with China is of a bigger magnitude than the update of the regional free trade agreement with Canada and Mexico reached this week, he said.

+On China, where a new round of tariffs are due to hit next week, Powell said, "Without commenting on the process or the content of the agreement, I think that removal of uncertainty around that would be a positive for the economy."

-Trump's trade war with China has created uncertainty for American businesses, which for over a year have reported curtailing investment, while US manufacturing has fallen into recession.
+Trump's trade war with China has eroded the environment for American businesses, which for over a year have reported curtailing investment, while US manufacturing has fallen into recession.

 As the tariff battle rages some prices have been distorted, and exports of farm goods in particular have suffered.
-But even so and despite unemployment at a 50-year low of 3.5 percent, price pressures have not appeared.
+But even so, and despite unemployment at a 50-year low of 3.5 percent, US price pressures have not appeared.

+For now, the Fed's benchmark interest rate "is appropriate and will remain appropriate" until there is a change in the outlook, he said.

+"In order to move rates up, I would want to see inflation that is persistent and that is significant," Powell told reporters.

-There were few surprises in the Fed's quarterly economic forecasts, with the policy interest rate expected to remain steady in 2020 and end the year at a median of 1.9 percent.
+There were few surprises in the Fed's quarterly economic forecasts released Wednesday, with the policy interest rate expected to remain steady in 2020 and end the year at a median of 1.9 percent.

-Inflation and growth are expected to hold steady around 2 percent for the next two years, while unemployment is seen holding around the current 3.5 percent level.
+Inflation and growth are expected to hold steady around two percent for the next two years, while unemployment is seen holding around the current 3.5 percent level.

-Futures markets as of Tuesday predicted the Fed will be on hold until September of next year.
-But some economists think another rate cut could come before the summer as dark clouds gather on the horizon.

 © 2019 AFP